-To become a secondary school teacher of technological education, you must have a degree in an engineering or a technological subject plus a Professional Graduate Diploma in Education (PGDE) OR the BTechEd Technological Education from the University of Glasgow, which includes a teaching qualification or the new BSc Hons Education and Curricular Studies with Teaching Qualification at the University of Strathclyde.
-The University of Stirling and Heriot-Watt University work in conjunction with each other to offer the BSc Hons Professional Education (Secondary) with Engineering Technologies.
+To become a secondary school teacher of technological education, you must have a degree (SCQF Level 9-10) in an engineering or a technological subject plus a Professional Graduate Diploma (SCQF Level 11) in Education (PGDE) OR the MDTechEd Teaching: Design and Technology Education (SCQF Level 10) from the University of Glasgow, which includes a teaching qualification, or the new BSc Hons Education and Curricular Studies with Teaching Qualification (SCQF Level 10) at the University of Strathclyde.

 For entry to an engineering or technological degree you normally need 4-5 Highers, including Maths and a science or technological subject.
 Physics is sometimes preferred.